 If at all feasible you want to train that volunteers acting as runners and/or data enterers the day before the tournament starts otherwise the first round will be rough.
 It’s generally a good idea for this training session to generally mirror the process of running a round.
 It’s also generally a good idea that — even if you have enough people for dedicated runner and data-enterer roles — to train all volunteers so that they are familiar with each role and can fill in if needed.
 This has a couple of stages:

-- Volunteering is a pretty thankless and often stressful job.
+- Volunteering is typically thankless and often stressful.
 It’s also quite a dull and mechanical process: deliver paper; collect paper; enter numbers; check numbers.
-As much as possible you want your volunteers to feel welcome and a key part of a team.
+Given the rather unglamorous nature of their role you want your volunteers to feel welcome and a crucial part of a wider team.
 When meeting everyone for the first time try and run the introductions in a non-perfunctory manner and get to know people’s background/interests and outline how valuable they are to the tournament.

 - As part of this process you should, note their cell phone numbers or whatever means you will use to coordinate communication between the team.